clovers1111/portable-backup/README.md

 ## Functionality
 Updatee: the directory being updated.

-Updater: the directory containing the files used for updating updatee.
+Updater: the directory containing the files used for updating Updatee.

 <ins>**For the moment, both of the working directories' root-most subdirectories must share a name.**</ins> For example, if your Updater's directory was ```/home/user/Documents/mybackup/``` the Updatee directory's final subdirectory would need to look something like ```/folder/folder/mybackup```